Dynamic positioning: International Maritime Organization class requirements

-DNV rules 2011 Pt6 Ch7 introduced "DPS" series of classification to compete with ABS "DPS" series.
+DNV rules 2011, Pt 6, Ch 7, introduced the "DPS" classification series to compete with ABS's "DPS" series.

 Norwegian Maritime Authority Guidelines

-Where IMO leaves the decision of which class applies to what kind of operation to the operator of the DP ship and its client, the Norwegian Maritime Authority (NMA) has specified what Class should be used in regard to the risk of an operation.
-In the NMA Guidelines and Notes No. 28, enclosure A four classes are defined:
+Where IMO leaves the decision of which class applies to what kind of operation to the operator of the DP ship and its client, the Norwegian Maritime Authority (NMA) has specified what Class should be used regarding the risk of an operation.
+In the NMA Guidelines and Notes No. 28, enclosure A, four classes are defined: